How to use AI Tools for Research and Writing

 Summary Of A Search Result On The Trinity

-One of the things shown in the synopsis was that the Church Fathers were very involved in the early development of this doctrine.
-To explore that further, switch to a Books Search and run the same search on a collection of the Ante-Nicene Fathers.
-This operates in exactly the same way – you just need to select the Smart Search option first – and focuses in on this particular period.
+Another way of exploring the question further is to switch to a Books Search and run the original search on a collection of the Ante-Nicene Fathers.
+This operates in exactly the same way as the All Search – you just need to select the Smart Search option first – and focuses in on this particular period.

-Ante Nicene Books Search
+Ante Nicene Books Search (V45)

 And, just as in the All Search, you can summarize individual results and open the linked articles for further study.